|

 Cardinals

 Some believe that cardinals represent a sign from a loved one who has passed away.
 Others believe that seeing one is just a good omen in general.
-No matter your thoughts, they sure are beautiful!
+No matter your thoughts, they sure are wonderful to see!

 You can spot cardinal couples in the northeast during any season.
-Personally, I’ve seen more in the summer than winter, but they’re much easier to spot in the winter when the males’ bright red plumage stands out!
+Personally, I’ve seen more in the summer than winter, but they’re much easier to spot in the winter months when the males’ bright red plumage stands out!
+Even a female cardinal stands out against snow with its own touch of red.

 Carolina Wrens

 These rotund little guys don’t show up as often, but when they do it’s always interesting.
 Their bellies look too big for their bodies, but they hop around somehow.
-They like to hang out in the rafters of our porch for some reason.
+They like to hang out in the rafters of our porch.

 Chickadees

-By far the most prevalent and friendly of the birds are the sweet little chickadees that flutter in to eat at feeders.
-They sing their happy songs and pick up food, sometimes catching it between their toes to peck at it.
+By far the most prevalent and friendly of the winter birds are the sweet little black-capped chickadees that flutter in to eat at feeders.
+They’re immediately identifiable by their black caps and white cheeks.
+They sing happy songs and pick up food, sometimes catching it between their toes to peck at it.
 (Here’s a guide to what chickadees eat.)

 Did you know that their namesake “chick-a-dee-dee-dee!” call can mean many different things depending on how many “dees” are used?

-I read that they can be trained to eat out of your hand.
-So far I haven’t had any success, but that could be because my little cousin was next to me announcing “Birdies!
+I’ve read that they can be trained to eat out of your hand.
+So far I haven’t had any success, but that could be because my young cousin was next to me announcing “Birdies!
 She has food for you!”

 Crows

-While they don’t show any interest in a traditional feeder, a compost pile like ours will help, but if you don’t have room you can still put out special food for them.
-One of my friends enjoys feeding them, and she will toss out her stale snacks, breads, and cookies for them to nibble on.
-From what I’ve seen, they’re not very picky, and will clean up whatever you’ve set out for them pretty quickly.
+While they won’t show any interest in a traditional feeder, an open compost pile will draw them in.
+Even if you don’t have room for a compost pile, you can still put out special food for them.
+One of my friends enjoys feeding them, and she will toss out her stale nuts, fruits, popcorn, and even dead mice for them to nibble on.
+From what I’ve seen, they’re not very picky and will clean up whatever you’ve set out for them.

 Sometimes it’s hard to tell whether your backyard visitor is a crow or raven.
 Ravens tend to be larger and seem to prefer meat.